 Because of these negative connotations, it may be hard to believe that cannibalism is still practiced in certain parts of the world.
 The Aghori partake in cannibalism, but their reasoning becomes clear once their beliefs and intentions are understood.
 From their belief in mysticism to their post-mortem practices, the Aghori people have carved out a unique place as one of the most fascinating groups in the world.

-Aghori tribe members practice cannibalism, but they also utilize most parts of the body, transforming human skulls into bowls, and carving various pieces of bone into jewelry.
+Aghori tribe members practice cannibalism, but they also utilize most parts of the body, transforming human skulls into bowls and carving various pieces of bone into jewelry.
 Each Aghori owns a human skull to be used as a bowl.
-It's believed that after death, the human life force (or prana) of the deaceased clings to the top of the skull.
+It's believed that after death, the human life force (or prana) of the deceased clings to the top of the skull.

 It is believed that, in addition to bringing them closer to Shiva, this act will also protect them from any future disease.
-Afterwards, the Aghori meditate and pray.
+Afterward, the Aghori meditate and pray.

 They Live Around Cremation Sites And Cemeteries

 The Aghori live in or near the city of Varanasi, located in northern India along the banks of the Ganges River.
 Hindus believe that Varanasi is the favorite city of Lord Shiva and that death and cremation in this city bring salvation in the afterlife.
 As a result, thousands of people, many of them terminally ill, travel to the city each year to die and be cremated.

 The Aghori typically reside in old cemeteries, near crematoriums, and within walking distance to many ghats (stone steps where bodies are cremated and/or dumped into the Ganges).
 Because they use bodies and human remains in their rituals, it makes sense that they live near places that provide this resource.

 Another Hindu taboo transgressed by the Aghori is swearing in everyday language.
 T

 hey believe that there should be no taboos in life and that swearing helps to bring them closer to spiritual enlightenment.